Premium Specialist Teacher Programme (Level 5 Diploma)

 *You don’t have to be a teacher to become a Specialist Teacher.

-This course is recognised by the BDA and PATOSS.
+This course is recognised by the BDA, PATOSS and ADSHE.

 About this course